UkiDLucas/GAN/README.md

 The life on Earth is defined by competition of organisms.
 At any place and time, there is a set of conditions that represent a present "state-of-the-art".

 Imagine the primordial savanna.
-There are the nimblest of the antelopes, the top predators, the best of the of the camouflage users, and maybe, there are some fire-making apes, the smartest of the bunch.
-These are the current incumbents, the best of the best, each in their own speciality.
+There are the top predators, the nimblest of the antelopes, the best camouflage users, and maybe, there are some fire-making apes, the smartest of the bunch.
+These are the current incumbents, the best in each in their own speciality.

-And then, there are challengers, the newcomers that are slightly different, hoping to gain this extra edge to win in the never ending race.
+And then, there are challengers, the newcomers that are slightly different, hoping to gain an extra edge to win in the never ending race.

 The challengers always try to outcompete the incumbents, often this happens by a better design, and sometimes because the conditions have changed favoring a new design.